wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 Sweet Catpcha Features:
 --------------------------
-* Our CAPTCHA is compatible with BuddyPress plugin
-* Works on iphones and ipads.
+* Choose your ready made design for your Sweet Captcha.
-* Can design your own Sweet Captcha.
+* Design your own Sweet Captcha.
-* NEW! language translation support, register and choose your Sweet Captcha language.
+* NEW!!!
+Choose your Sweet Captcha language.
+* Full mobile support! works best on iphones, ipads and Android.
+* Our CAPTCHA is compatible with BuddyPress plugin.

 = IMPORTANT =